Travel to South Carolina: Capital or Beach

 According to recent statistics, the city has gotten so popular that an average of 40 people a day move to Charleston.

 Choosing other cities to visit boils down to what you want to do.
 Are you gunning for a beach town like Myrtle Beach or more interested in cultural and educational experiences, such as what you’ll find in Columbia?
+Well, there are plenty of things to do in Myrtle Beach with kids.

-Each city has its own identity with enough things to do in South Carolina to keep a curious traveler occupied.
+However, each city has its own identity with enough things to do in South Carolina to keep a curious traveler occupied.

 I asked several Charlestonians about things to do in Columbia, South Carolina.
 Most people could only mention two or three activities.
 For the most part, they were clueless about activities in the capital.